Kumushai9919/k-job/README.md

 - Secured positions in Korean companies
 - Properly formatted resumes and cover letters in Korean style

-### 🚀 Live Demo

-This project is deployed on Vercel.
-🔗 [Live Demo](https://k-job.vercel.app/) — *Client UI is still accessible, but the server is temporarily offline due to maintenance; coming back soon!*

 ## 🌟 Main Features